LIS501/syllabi/md/Asgt2.md

 (by hand, via Zotero, etc.).

 ## Submitting {.postreq}
-Upload the essay to the Moodle section designated for this assignment.
+Upload the essay to the Moodle drop box designated for this assignment.

 ## Resources {.section}